TonyDeRosia/evennia-minimud/README.md

 If you wind up having any issues or questions working with Evennia, [the Discord community](https://discord.gg/AJJpcRUhtF) is small but active and there's almost always someone around who's happy to help newcomers.

+### NPC Creation Menu

+You can quickly set up non-player characters using `@cnpc start <key>`.
+This opens an interactive menu where you enter the description, type, level and other details.
+Follow the prompts, review the summary at the end and confirm to create your NPC.
+You can later update them with `@cnpc edit <npc>`.

+See the `cnpc` help entry for a full breakdown of every menu option.

 ## Weapon Creation and Inspection

 Builders can quickly create melee weapons with the `cweapon` command.